jadecobra/python_tdd_exercises/source/how_to/create_tdd_environment.rst

 ********************

 * I write down :doc:`Exceptions </how_to/exception_handling_programs>` I encounter to become more familiar with them.
-I add :doc:`/exceptions/AssertionError` to the list
+Time to add :doc:`/exceptions/AssertionError` to the list

   .. code-block:: python
     :linenos: